FFuchsbe/GlycanComm/README.md

 Next a package not integrated within anaconda needs to be installed, called FlowCytometryTools more info here: https://eyurtsev.github.io/FlowCytometryTools/install.html

-To install FlowCytometryTools, in the anaconda navigator, launch the first application, the command promt "CMD.exe Promt" in the application run the following command: pip install flowcytometrytools
+To install FlowCytometryTools, in the anaconda navigator, launch the first application: the command promt "CMD.exe Promt" in the application run the following command: pip install flowcytometrytools